ShakerSmith/ShakerNodesSuite/README.md

 # Advanced Image Save -can save as .png or .webp - has inputs for metadata and toggles for folder_by_date (YYYY-MM-DD), prefix timestamp for the file (HHMM), and a custom sub_directory.

 Easily organize your generations into timestamped folders AND autoname your generations using YOUR preset labels.
-For instance:
+For instance, automatically get your output filenames looking like this:

-0424_BW-Group-Varied-Elderly-Bored-Business Suit-GlassesBlack-Close-Up-Portrait-CityDayTrees
+"output\2026-02-15\0424_1Man-Elderly-Bored-Business Suit-GlassesBlack-Close-Up-Portrait-CityDayTrees.png"

 # 📏 Shaker Latent Generator